 December 24, 2013, 04:31

-I was also a romantic...until I became a gynecologist.
+I was a romantic too... until I became a gynecologist.

-Scientists psychologists have found that men choose the specialty of a gynecologist for a reason.
+Scientists, psychologists, have found that men choose the specialty of a gynecologist not by chance.
 Male gynecologists can be divided into two categories.
-The first are people who are insecure in themselves, who, with the help of proximity (even if only medical) to women, hope to improve their personal lives: “what if something happens to me too.”
-And indeed, after several years of work in the chosen specialty, the personal life of such doctors is improving significantly: they already easily communicate with women and feel much more relaxed.
+The first are insecure people who, with the help of proximity (even medical) to women, hope to improve their personal lives: “what if something happens to me too.”
+And indeed, after a few years of working in their chosen specialty, the personal life of such doctors improves significantly: they can easily communicate with women and feel much more relaxed.

-The second category is, on the contrary, men "sexual athletes" who are used to close attention from women.
-But, in their opinion, good things do not happen much.
-And Gynecology for them is just a gold mine, where they can shine in all their sexual glory.
-But, alas, most women come to the doctor not to enjoy, but to be treated.
+The second category, on the contrary, are men “sexy athletes” who are accustomed to close attention from women.
+But, in their opinion, there is never too much of a good thing.
+And Gynecology for them is just a goldmine where they can show off in all their sexual glory.
+But, alas, most women come to the doctor not to get pleasure, but to be treated.
 So in this sense, male doctors will be disappointed.
-In the future, they calm down and continue to just calmly work.
+Later they calm down and just continue to work calmly.

 My father advised me to become a gynecologist.
 I always wanted to be just a surgeon.
-But my father assured me that he himself had not made up his mind at one time only because this profession obliges one to bear responsibility not only for the patient, but also for his child, i.e. for two.
-From school I was very shy and, to be honest, at first I resisted my father's persuasion.
-I thought how I could look my grandmother in the eyes when she asks: what have I finally become.
+But my father assured me that at one time he himself did not dare only because this profession obliges him to bear responsibility not only for the patient, but also for his child, i.e. for two.
+Since school, I have been very shy and, to be honest, at first I resisted my father’s persuasion.
+I thought about how I could look my grandmother in the eyes when she asked who I had finally become.
 For a Caucasian man, this is generally a shameful topic.
-Suffice it to say that when I was about to get married, my profession became one of the stumbling blocks for the father of my fiancee.
+Suffice it to say that when I got ready to get married, my profession became one of the stumbling blocks for the father of my bride.
 He told her: you will live with a man who will be surrounded by women every day!

 But I did not regret that I chose this specialty.
-My purely academic and medical attitude to the chosen specialty helped me in this.
-Of course, there are women who, for various reasons, would like to get an appointment with a male gynecologist, but most of them (thank God) still feel a sense of shame, and if I behave "wrongly", I will simply lose my bread, my clientele.
-Over the years of work, I have already learned to behave in such a way with women that even those who, perhaps, were afraid to come to my appointment, after 10 minutes of conversation, calm down 100%.
-At work - I'm not a man, I'm a doctor - a sexless creature, otherwise I personally can't!
-My personal opinion is that male gynecologists who are aroused by their patients should not be allowed to do this kind of work at all.
-In this state, the head, to put it mildly, does not cook, which means that instead of solving the problems that they turned to him, this doctor can only help in another matter (the issue that is addressed to completely different institutions).
-To be honest, I was scared (not by doctors) that in such a profession I would become impotent.
-And that worried me a lot.
-I directly addressed this question to my female gynecologists.
-So they answered me in chorus that most of the gynecologists of the male colleagues they know are not only not impotent or homosexual, but even, in their opinion, on the contrary, sexually hyperactive.
-Later I experienced it myself...
+My purely academic and medical attitude towards my chosen specialty helped me in this.
+Of course, there are women who, for various reasons, would like to see a male gynecologist, but most of them (thank God) still feel a sense of shame, and if I behave “wrong,” I will simply lose my bread, my clientele.
+Over the years of work, I have already learned to behave in such a way with women that even those who, perhaps, were afraid to come to see me, after 10 minutes of conversation calm down 100%.
+At work - I’m not a man, I’m a doctor - an asexual being, and I personally can’t do it any other way!
+My personal opinion is that male gynecologists who are aroused by their patients should not be allowed to do such work at all.
+In this state, the head, to put it mildly, does not cook, and, therefore, instead of solving the problems with which they approached him, this doctor can only help with another issue (an issue that is addressed to completely different institutions).
+Honestly, I was scared (not by doctors) that in such a profession I would become impotent.
+And this worried me very much.
+I directly addressed this question to my female gynecologist friends.
+So they answered me in unison that most of the male gynecologists they know are not only impotent or homosexual, but even, in their opinion, on the contrary, sexually hyperactive.
+Later I experienced this myself...

 Konstantin, 33 years old, obstetrician-gynecologist:

 Why did you choose this specialty?
-I don’t remember now - it was a long time ago, you yourself understand, Khrushchev leaves, Brezhnev comes, it’s difficult to get a job at the factory, no one takes it to the collective farm, and there was a rural hospital nearby with training courses for gynecologists, well, I went there, unlearned in 2 months and went to work .... well, something like this (Laughs, slyly screwing up his eyes).
-I'm kidding, of course.
-It just happened.
-I even surprise myself, I was so shy!
-Of course, the specifics of the profession are reflected in intimate life, but rather in a good way - you don’t want casual relationships, because. many beautiful girls have big problems with gynecology - at best, STIs (sexually transmitted infections - author's note), at worst - HIV.
-But with regard to impotence - it is unlikely that other causes cause impotence in men.
-Well, there was nothing like that - like sex in the gynecology room!
-The specificity of medicine is such that SICK people come to you who need not sex, but a solution to their problems, test drives are discussed in car dealerships, and not in technical centers!
-And so, someone likes it as a human being, someone does not like it.
-Even to beautiful girls at the reception, you don’t feel any unprofessional feelings.
+I don’t even remember now - it was a long time ago, you know, Khrushchev leaves, Brezhnev comes, it’s difficult to get a job at a factory, no one takes you to a collective farm, and nearby there was a rural hospital with training courses for gynecologists, so I went there, graduated in 2 months and went to work... well, something like that (Laughs, narrowing his eyes slyly).
+Just kidding, of course.
+It just happened that way.
+I’m even surprised at myself, I was so shy!
+Of course, the specifics of the profession are reflected in intimate life, but rather in a good way - you don’t want casual relationships, because... many beautiful girls have big problems with gynecology - at best STIs (sexually transmitted infections - author's note), at worst HIV.
+But with regard to impotence, it is unlikely; impotence in men is caused by other reasons.
+Well, there wasn’t something like that - like sex in a gynecology office!
+The specificity of medicine is such that SICK people come to you who do not need sex, but a solution to their problems; test drives are discussed in car dealerships, not in technical centers!
+And so, some people like it as a person, some people don’t like it.
+Even towards the beautiful girls at the reception you don’t really feel any unprofessional feelings.
 There is no romance in the gynecological office!
-Romances with patients in gynecologists are likely to be less common than in doctors of other specialties (even less often, probably only in psychiatry).
-The best option for dating - traumatologists...
+Affairs with patients among gynecologists are most likely less common than among doctors of other specialties (even less often, probably, only in psychiatry).
+The best option for dating is traumatologists...

 Yuri, 42 years old, gynecologist:

-How do I feel when a beautiful woman comes to the reception?
+How do I feel if a beautiful woman comes to my appointment?
 Nothing special.
 It is important to separate professional and personal.
-Then everything will be gut.
-The notorious Bykov ("Interns") would make an excellent gynecologist.
+Then everything will be fine.
+The well-known Bykov (“Interns”) would make an excellent gynecologist.
 He, Bykov, is very close to me in spirit.
-Although, of course, everything happened in my youth, I will not hide it.
-Eh, youth-youth...
+Although, of course, anything happened in my youth, I won’t hide it.
+Eh, youth, youth...
 A member there, a member of the court...
 Over the years, professionalism came, which put everything in its place.

 Vitaly, 33 years old, obstetrician-gynecologist:

 What novels!
-First of all, there must be professionalism.
-I've seen so many things that it's hard to surprise me with something.
-A patient comes to us for an appointment, but we do not perceive her as a woman.
-No, of course, we are not insensitive blockheads ...
-I remember, as a student, I did an internship in a women's clinic.
-A very beautiful girl of 19 years old came to the reception.
-So she was THAT undressed!
+Professionalism must come first.
+I've seen so many things that it's hard to surprise me with anything.
+A patient comes to us for an appointment, and we don’t perceive her as a woman.
+No, of course, we are not insensitive idiots...
+I remember, as a student, I did an internship in a antenatal clinic.
+A very beautiful 19-year-old girl came to the reception.
+So she undressed SO!
 Apparently, especially for me.
-I could not even take tests from her, I asked the doctor to do it instead of me.
-Why couldn't?
-I just couldn’t get up… But that was a long time ago!
-I was quite young then.
+I couldn’t even take tests from her; I asked the doctor to do it for me.
+Why couldn't I?
+I just couldn’t get up...
+But that was a long time ago!
+I was very young then.

 Eduard, 37 years old, gynecologist:

-As early as my 2nd year of medical school, I was fascinated by the complexity and at the same time the fragility of the female reproductive system.
-That's when I decided - this is mine!
-It happened, of course, that a very beautiful girl came to the reception, and as a man, naturally, I had not quite professional feelings for her.
-It happened, even, not just excitement or desire, but more ...
-Women came who tried to flirt with me, but in such situations a bathrobe saves me.
+Even in my 2nd year of medical school, I was fascinated by the complexity and at the same time fragility of the female reproductive system.
+That’s when I decided – this is mine!
+It happened, of course, that a very beautiful girl came to the reception, and I, as a man, naturally had not entirely professional feelings for her.
+It even happened that there was not just excitement or desire, but also more...
+Women came who tried to flirt with me, but in such situations a robe saves me.
 In general, over time you become terribly squeamish, sensitive to smells, etc. But with a certain circle of patients, special relationships are established, built on mutual sympathy, respect, and understanding.
-I single them out because in some way each of them is unusual.
-In me they find a friend who understands them more than others, can help with advice.
-We often talk at the reception, and this does not prevent us from often being on good terms with their husbands.
-But I also saw jealousy towards me - this is when the husband did not reach his wife in terms of development.
-In short, there was mental intimacy, and we both got a lot from this communication.
-Before sex, I did not bring (gone).
+I highlight them because each of them is unusual in some way.
+In me they find a friend who understands them more than others and can help with advice.
+We often talk at receptions, and this does not prevent us from often being on good terms with their husbands.
+But I also saw jealousy towards me - this is when the husband did not reach the level of development of his wife.
+In short, there was mental intimacy, and we both received a lot from this communication.
+I didn’t lead to sex (it went).
 Did my profession affect my family life?
-I will say right away - it did not reflect negatively.
-But, firstly, it helped to better understand the spouse (I'm also just a husband), and secondly, I began to make terribly high demands on, mmm, an imaginary ideal.
+I’ll say right away that it was not reflected negatively.
+But, firstly, it helped to better understand my spouse (I, too, am just a husband), and secondly, I began to make terribly high demands on the, uh, imaginary ideal.

-So, based on the responses received from male gynecologists, here is what we can advise.
-If you want to arouse in the doctor not only professional, but also erotic interest, then you need to choose someone who is just starting his thorny path in gynecology.
-And if there is simply a need to get to an intelligent doctor who does not care what gender his patient is, then it is better to go to a gynecologist with great experience: he has already seen enough that you can be calm for the chastity of his actions, thoughts and fantasies.
+So, based on the answers received from male gynecologists, here is what we can recommend.
+If you want to arouse not only professional, but also erotic interest in a doctor, then you need to choose someone who is just beginning his thorny path in gynecology.
+And if you just need to get to a smart doctor who doesn’t care what gender his patient is, then it’s better to go to a gynecologist with a lot of experience: he’s already seen so much that you can be calm about the chastity of his actions, thoughts and fantasies.

-Already finishing the article, I suddenly remembered one familiar couple - he is a gynecologist, and she is a urologist.
-Such beautiful, prominent, always looked good together.
+Just finishing the article, I suddenly remembered a couple I knew - he is a gynecologist, and she is a urologist.
+They were so beautiful, prominent, and always looked good together.
 I kept thinking: how is their intimate life after such work?
-But I was embarrassed to ask, it's inconvenient after all.
-And recently I found out that they were divorced - she left her husband for her patient, whom she was treating for prostatitis ...
+But I was embarrassed to ask, it was still awkward.
+And recently I found out that they were divorced - she left her husband for her patient, whom she was treating for prostatitis...

-If nothing bothers you, then the first visit to the gynecologist can be done at the age of 13 to 15 years.
+If nothing worries you, then your first visit to a gynecologist can be made between the ages of 13 and 15 years.

-Why go to the gynecologist if nothing bothers me?
+Why go to the gynecologist if nothing worries me?

-Doctors, including gynecologists, are engaged not only in the treatment of diseases, but also in their prevention.
-The doctor will make sure that your sexual organs are developing well and correctly and that no disease threatens you.
-In addition, the doctor may notice early signs of illness that are invisible to you.
+Doctors, including gynecologists, deal not only with the treatment of diseases, but also with their prevention.
+The doctor will make sure that your genital organs are developing well and correctly and that you are not at risk of any disease.
+In addition, the doctor can notice early signs of diseases that are invisible to you.
 It is much easier to recover if the doctor notices the symptoms of the disease at an early stage, when nothing bothers you yet.

-If you are sexually active, then the doctor can advise you on the best one, as well as tell you how to protect yourself from sexually transmitted diseases.
+If you are sexually active, your doctor can advise you on the best option and also tell you how to protect yourself from sexually transmitted diseases.

-Do I need to shave before going to the gynecologist?
+Do you need to shave before going to the gynecologist?

-No, it's not necessary at all.
+No, this is not at all necessary.
 The gynecologist does not pay attention to whether the hair in the intimate area is shaved.
 It's much more important that you take a shower and put on clean underwear.

 When to shower or wash?

-It is better to do this the evening before going to the gynecologist.
-It is undesirable to wash a few hours before the examination, as you can "wash away the evidence" - discharge that may be a sign of inflammation.
+It is better to do this the evening before before going to the gynecologist.
+It is not advisable to wash yourself several hours before the examination, as you can “wash away the evidence” - discharge, which may be a sign of inflammation.

 Is it possible to go to the gynecologist during menstruation?

-It is possible, but not desirable.
-During this time, the gynecologist will not be able to perform a normal examination and therefore, most likely, will appoint you a second appointment in a few days.
-For a preventive examination, it is better not to come to the gynecologist during critical days.
+It is possible, but not advisable.
+During this time, the gynecologist will not be able to perform a normal examination and therefore, most likely, will schedule a second appointment for you in a few days.
+For a preventive examination, it is better not to come to the gynecologist during your period.

-But if during menstruation you have any complaints, then you do not need to wait for the end of menstruation.
-In this case, you can come to the gynecologist during your period.
+But if you have any complaints during your period, then you don’t need to wait for the end of your period.
+In this case, you can come to see a gynecologist during your period.

-What will happen at the appointment with the gynecologist?
+What will happen at an appointment with a gynecologist?

-In the event that nothing bothers you, during the first visit to the gynecologist, you can just talk.
+If nothing worries you, during your first visit to a gynecologist you can just talk.
 The doctor may ask the following questions:

-Have you already started your period?
-If so, when did you have your first period and how long did it last?
-Do periods come on the same days every month, or can they be missing for several months in a row?
+Have you started your period yet?
+If so, when was your first period and how long did it last?
+Do your periods come on the same days every month, or may they be absent for several months in a row?
 When was the first day of your last period?

 Are you sexually active?
 Have you ever had sexual contact with anyone?
-If yes, how did you protect yourself (using or )?
-Did you have any unpleasant symptoms after sexual intercourse (abdominal pain, itching in the genital area)?
+If yes, how did you protect yourself (with or)?
+After sexual intercourse, did you have any unpleasant symptoms (abdominal pain, itching in the genital area)?

-Is there anything that worries you and how can a gynecologist help?
+Is there anything that worries you that a gynecologist can help with?

 Sometimes the gynecologist offers to undergo an examination on the chair during the first visit.
-Do not worry: this does not mean that something is wrong with you.
-The doctor wants to make sure that your genitals are developing properly and that there is nothing to worry about.
-If you are feeling very anxious, you can ask your mother to stand by you during the examination.
+Don't worry: this doesn't mean there's anything wrong with you.
+The doctor wants to make sure that your genitals are developing properly and that there is no reason to worry.
+If you are feeling very nervous, you can ask your mother to stand next to you during the examination.

 What happens in the gynecologist's chair?

-"Examination on a chair" is an expression that means a gynecological examination.
-In the gynecologist's chair, you may not be very comfortable, as you will have to remove your underwear and spread your legs wide apart.
+"Chair examination" is an expression that means a gynecological examination.
+You may not be very comfortable in the gynecologist's chair, since you will have to take off your underwear and spread your legs wide apart.

-Be sure to make sure that under the ass you put a sterile napkin.
-In smaller clinics, you may be asked to bring a towel or a disposable gynecological exam kit, which is sold at the pharmacy.
+Be sure to make sure that a sterile napkin is placed under your butt.
+In smaller clinics, you may be asked to bring a towel or a disposable gynecological examination kit, which is sold at the pharmacy.

-During the examination, the doctor will assess how well your genitals are developed, whether there are any signs of inflammation.
-If you are a virgin, then the gynecologist will not conduct a deep examination of the vagina, so as not to damage the hymen.
-The gynecologist may insert a finger into the anus to check the elasticity of the vaginal wall and feel (uterus and ovaries).
+During the examination, the doctor will assess how well your genital organs are developed and whether there are any signs of inflammation.
+If you are a virgin, the gynecologist will not conduct a deep examination of the vagina so as not to damage the hymen.
+The gynecologist may insert a finger into the anus to check the elasticity of the vaginal wall and palpate (the uterus and ovaries).

-If you are a virgin, but you have complaints of vaginal discharge or itching in the genital area, then the gynecologist can examine the vagina and take it.
-Such an examination is carried out with very thin instruments that cannot damage the hymen.
-If you are not a virgin, the gynecologist will examine your vagina with a special tool called a speculum.
+If you are a virgin, but you have complaints about vaginal discharge or itching in the genital area, then the gynecologist can examine the vagina and take.
+Such an examination is performed with very thin instruments that cannot damage the hymen.
+If you are not a virgin, the gynecologist will examine your vagina using a special instrument called a speculum.

-Before or after a genital exam, the gynecologist will also examine and feel your mammary glands (breasts).
+Before or after examining your genitals, the gynecologist will also examine and feel your mammary glands (breasts).

-You can not call a gynecological examination pleasant, but it does not hurt.
-Some of the doctor's manipulations can be inconvenient and not very pleasant.
-If during the examination you feel pain, be sure to inform the gynecologist about it.
+A gynecological examination may not be pleasant, but it is not painful.
+Some of the doctor’s manipulations may be inconvenient and not particularly pleasant.
+If during the examination you feel pain, be sure to inform your gynecologist about it.

-Can a gynecologist tell if I'm not a virgin?
+Can a gynecologist determine that I am not a virgin?

 Yes maybe.

-How to deceive a gynecologist if I am no longer a virgin?
+How can I deceive the gynecologist if I am no longer a virgin?

 Unfortunately, there are no ways to deceive a gynecologist.
-If you are already sexually active and do not want anyone to know about it, then it is better to tell the doctor about it right away.
+If you are already sexually active and do not want anyone to find out about it, then it is better to immediately tell your doctor about it.

-If you do not initially deceive the gynecologist, he will trust you and will not take notes about your (or rather, her absence), and also inform your parents about it.
+If you do not initially deceive the gynecologist, he will trust you and will not make notes about yours (or rather, its absence), or inform your parents about it.

 Does the gynecologist have the right to tell my mother that I am no longer a virgin?

-The gynecologist has the right to tell your parents that you are no longer a virgin, if you are not yet 15 years old.
-If you are 15 years old or older, then at your request, the gynecologist is obliged to keep all information confidential.
-Article 54 of the law says this.
-"On the fundamentals of protecting the health of citizens in the Russian Federation" dated November 21, 2011.
+The gynecologist has the right to inform your parents that you are no longer a virgin if you are under 15 years old.
+If you are 15 years old or older, then at your request the gynecologist is obliged to keep all information confidential.
+Article 54 of the law speaks about this “On the basics of protecting the health of citizens in the Russian Federation” dated November 21, 2011.

-It is better to immediately establish a trusting relationship with the gynecologist so that he does not have a desire to tell your parents that you are no longer a virgin.
+It is better to immediately establish a trusting relationship with the gynecologist so that he does not have the desire to inform your parents that you are no longer a virgin.

 How often should I go to the gynecologist if nothing bothers me?